Arco delle Due Porte, Siena

-The Arco delle Due Porte or Arch of Two Doors is one of the remaining portals in the 11th century walls of Siena.
-It has been variously called the Porta di Stalloreggi with the gates known as San Quirico, Santa Margherita, and the Arco di Santa Lucia.
-It was the entrance into the southwesternmost end of Via Stalloreggi in Siena, region of Tuscany, Italy.
-Outside of the portal, in the Piazetta dell Due Porte are a confluence of streets: Via Fosso di Sant'Ansano flows south, Via Paolo Mascagni flows west, and Pian dei Mantellini flows south.
-Via Mascagni leads down the slope some 200 meters to the 13th-century gate: Porta Laterina.
-Pian dei Mantellini lead to the church and convent del Carmine.
+The Arco delle Due Porte or Arch of the Two Doors is one of the remaining portals in the 11th century walls of Siena.
+It has been variously called the Porta di Stalloreggi with the gates known as San Quirico, Santa Margherita.
+It was the entrance into the southwestern end of Via Stalloreggi.
+Outside the gate is a small piazzetta where three streets converge: Via Fosso di Sant'Ansano from the north, Via Paolo Mascagni which descends 200 meters to the later gate Porta Laterina in the 13th-century walls, and Pian dei Mantellini leading south to the church and convent del Carmine.

 History

-One of the arches has been walled, likely soon after the 13th-century expansion of the walls.
+One of the arches has been walled up, likely soon after the 13th-century expansion of the walls.

-A tabernacle facing the piazza, to the left of the walled-up arch, now shelters behind glass the remains of a Madonna and Child, attributed to either Duccio or one of his followers.
+A tabernacle facing the piazzetta, to the left of the walled-up arch, now shelters behind glass the remains of a Madonna and Child, attributed to either Duccio or one of his followers.
 The fragment was part of a larger fresco that once included patron saints of Siena.
 Another Tabernacle stands aside the inner arch of the gate.
 A plaque on the wall of a house just inside the gate claims Duccio painted his famous Maesta in that house.